ShiftingBorders/gigaevo-core-mem-paper/README.md

 [License: MIT](https://opensource.org/licenses/MIT)
 [Ruff](https://github.com/astral-sh/ruff)

-Evolutionary algorithm framework that uses Large Language Models to automatically improve programs through iterative mutation and selection (MAP-Elites).
+Anonymous review artifact for a paper on memory mechanisms in LLM-guided evolutionary program search.
+GigaEvo uses Large Language Models to automatically improve programs through iterative mutation and selection (MAP-Elites).
 Programs are Python functions; fitness is task performance.

-The framework is task-agnostic and supports single runs, multi-island evolution, and prompt co-evolution.
+The main contribution in this artifact is the memory mechanism: an ideas tracker can write deduplicated memory cards from one run, and later evolution runs can read those cards to condition future mutations.

 ## Demo